BitcoinDesign/Guide/guide/case-studies/payjoin.md

 Technically, everyone conducting transactions on the Bitcoin blockchain can use payjoin.
 This case study categorises users in the following ways:

-1. Institutions (businesses, bitcoin exchanges etc.) and individuals
+1. Institutions (businesses, exchanges etc.) and individuals
 2. sender and receiver of a payment

 {% include picture.html
-   image = "assets/images/guide/case-studies/payjoin-case-study/users, goals and stories.png"
+   image = "assets/images/guide/case-studies/payjoin/users-goals-stories.png"
-   retina = "assets/images/guide/case-studies/payjoin-case-study/users, goals and stories@2x.png"
+   retina = "assets/images/guide/case-studies/payjoin/users-goals-stories@2x.png"
    alt-text = "Payjoin users, goals and stories" width = 800 height = 939